jadebc-berkeley/wbb-sth-qpcr/README.md

 **`1-analysis`** : analysis scripts

+* `0-run-analysis.sh`: bash script that reproduces entire R workflow in this subdirectory
 * `1-tfgh-preliminary.R`: R script that reads in raw data and prepares the analysis data (which is shared on OSF)
 * `2-tfgh-descriptive.R`: R script that summarizes characteristics of study participants
 * `3-tfgh-prev-mean.R`: R script that calculates prevalence and geometric mean of STH using each diagnostic